-The Sierra Club has a number of national blogs, authored by national campaign directors, partner organization leads, grassroots activists, and everyone in between.
-We promote these voices on social and traditional media.
+The Sierra Club website has one main page for all of its blogs/columns - sierraclub.org/articles.
+They are authored by national campaign directors, partner organization leads, grassroots activists, and everyone in between.
+This site also highlights SIERRA magazine articles.
+We promote all of these voices on social and traditional media.
 We encourage you to cross-post our blog posts on your own blog, and send us story ideas based on your local initiatives!